chivumarius/ImImageClassificationDelegate/README.md

    &nbsp; &nbsp; By default "Tensorflow Lite" use "CPU Kernels", which is not Optimized for "Heavy Arithmetic Operations" found in "Machine Learning Models" ("Neural Network").

-  &nbsp; &nbsp; That's why we use" Delegate", which enables "Hardware Acceleration" of "Tenserflo Lite Models" using "Accelerators" such as "GPU" and "DSP" ("Digital Signal Processor").
+  &nbsp; &nbsp; That's why we use" Delegate", which enables "Hardware Acceleration" of "Tenserflow Lite Models" using "Accelerators" such as "GPU" and "DSP" ("Digital Signal Processor").

 </p>